A measure of inflation that is closely tracked by the Federal Reserve increased in April

 Since inflation began surging after the pandemic recession, the PCE index has tended to show lower inflation than CPI.
 In part, that was because rents, which were among the biggest inflation drivers, carry twice the weight in the CPI that they do in the PCE.
 In addition, the PCE index seeks to account for changes in how people shop when inflation jumps.
 As a result, it can capture emerging trends — when, for example, consumers shift away from pricey national brands in favor of cheaper store brands.

 The latest inflation figures arrive as Fed officials are noisily debating their next steps after having raised their key interest rate 10 times in the past 14 months.
 Several of the policymakers have said they favor raising rates even higher in the coming months.
-But most Fed watchers expect the central bank to forgo another hike at its next meeting in mid-June — a stance that some top policymakers, including Chair Jerome Powell, appear to support.
+But most Fed watchers expect the central bank to forgo another hike at its next meeting in mid-June.

 Powell said last week that after raising its benchmark rate to a 16-year high of about 5.1%, Fed officials can afford to wait and see how those increases have affected the economy.
 It can take a year or more for rate hikes to significantly slow the job market and the overall economy.